Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Introduction

+In this study, we propose a Mixture of Multicenter Experts (MoME) as a novel debiasing AI training approach to address biased inference and enable AI models to better reflect the needs of individual institutions.
+The MoME can not only mitigate data bias but also improve the generalizability and adaptability of medical AI, expanding its applicability across diverse clinical settings.
 The proposed MoME framework integrates a shared path with center-specific router paths, enabling the model to adapt to diverse data distributions and clinical settings with minimal data input.
-As illustrated in Fig.~\ref{fig_intro}(b), this design allows the model to efficiently adapt to each medical center data distribution with only 10 to 20 samples per center using the router to finetune the best pre-trained model in the MoME framework.
+As illustrated in Fig.~\ref{fig_intro}(b), this design allows the model to efficiently adapt to each medical center data distribution with using only a small dataset—ranging from 10 to 20 computed tomography (CT) scans with pre-annotated target volumes—by leveraging the router within the MoME framework.
 This is a significant improvement over traditional training methods, which often require hundreds or even thousands of labeled datasets to mitigate model bias to dominant institution's data distribution.
 This adaptability ensures that the model can account for the unique treatment approaches and delineation strategies of each institution, resulting in more personalized and precise treatment planning.
-Moreover, the MoME framework supports flexible and dynamic inference scenarios across diverse clinical settings.
-During deployment, the model can quickly adjust to local practices and patient populations by using a few sample test datasets from a new center to select the most suitable center-specific router path.
+During deployment, the MoME framework can quickly adjust to local practices and patient populations by using a few sample test datasets from a new center.
 Crucially, the scalability of the MoME framework is enhanced by its distributed model weights\footnote{\url{https://github.com/tvseg/MoME-RO}}, facilitating integration across multiple institutions globally and allowing for the selection of the most relevant inference scenarios tailored to their practices.
-Moreover, the straightforward MoME framework can be utilized as a plug-in module for diverse medical AI frameworks, facilitating efficient knowledge sharing between medical centers while allowing for continuous improvement as new data from diverse sources is efficiently incorporated.